databrary/policies/standard-operating-proceedures.md

 - Databrary must label files accurately.  *Investigators* who browse or download data must respect the sharing preferences expressed by participants.
 Databrary staff and *Investigators* are expected to embrace and enact principles of participant confidentiality.
 This means that all individuals who are recorded on video, audio or other means have the right to have their identities kept confidential.
 - *Investigators* must not upload or share files that contain *Personally Identifying Information* beyond that contained in *Recordings*. *Investigators* must not create new or modify existing *Data* files in ways that increase the risk that a participant’s confidentiality may be violated.
 - If an individual participant’s identity is determined inadvertently, that information must not be shared with anyone, including members of the *Investigator's* research team.
 Information about the individual’s identity may not be recorded in any form.
-- Databrary staff and *Investigators* are expected to monitor the use of Databrary for violations of the principle of informed consent by others and to report any concerns about possible violations to the Databrary Ethics Committee at (ethics@databrary.org) or via the Databrary website (http://databrary.org/contact/)
+- Databrary staff and *Investigators* are expected to monitor the use of Databrary for violations of the principle of informed consent by others and to report any concerns about possible violations to the Databrary Ethics Committee at (ethics@databrary.org) or via the [Databrary website](http://databrary.org/contact.html).
 - In selecting excerpts of data for public viewing, *Investigators* must exercise professional judgment in order to minimize the chance that an individual participant could be harmed.
 - In selecting data sets to share with Databrary, *Investigators* must exercise professional judgment to avoid sharing data of an offensive or prurient nature.
 Databrary reserves the right to remove data or data sets that are deemed to be of an inappropriate nature.